-- The Checkered Flag will be given to the Overall leader when they have completed the designated amount of laps or the designated time has expired. - Riders must complete 50% of their class leader's laps and take the checkered flag to be considered a finisher.
+- The checkered flag will be given to the overall leader when they have completed the designated number of laps or the designated time has expired. - 2.
+Riders must complete 50 percent of their class leader's laps and take the checkered flag to be considered a finisher.
 If the leader completes an odd number of laps the total required is rounded down.
-Example: The leader turns 9 laps it will take 4 to be considered a finisher. - 3.
-If multiple "Moto" Format is used the 2nd moto finish will be considered the tie breaker
+Example: The leader turns nine laps, it will take four to be considered a finisher. - 3.
+If multiple "Moto" Format is used the second moto finish will be considered the tie breaker